mikesmullin/nvi/README.md

 really they both are
 i guess the view one gets added by a plugin for gvim but mine will be there in core

+now this is getting fun!
+i'm going to take some liberties with this to make vim easier for newbs

+no matter where you are in vim, you should always see the current mode in a reliable place, because modes are so fundamental to vi operation my modes will be color coded like the vi powerline theme they will always appear in the view statusbar except for COMMAND mode which will appear in the statusbar this will make it very obvious what is going on

+additionally, my vim will begin the user in INSERT mode except remember i'm calling it NORMAL mode so that when they start out its most like what they might be famliar with: notepad, and they hvae to hit ESC to get to COMBO mode (what i call the vi NORMAL mode)